Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Mana**: You gain +5 maximum mana

-**Forstfire Tempest**: When you cast your ultimate a tempest of fire and cold storms around you for 30 seconds.
+**Frostfire Tempest**: When you cast your ultimate a tempest of fire and cold storms around you for 30 seconds.
 All enemy creatures who start their turn within 10 feet of you must make a constitution saving throw, save dc 12 + proficiency bonus.
 Taking 2d8 fire damage and 2d8 cold damge, halved on a success

 ---